 In 2022, I became pregnant with my first viable child, and it was as if the pregnancy temporarily cured me.
 The urge to purge was gone.
 I still struggled with food—especially sugar—but the constant obsessions and compulsions faded.
 However, after giving birth, the battle returned.
 I felt pressure to lose the baby weight but was also genuinely hungry—pumping, recovering from a C-section, caring for a newborn, and functioning on no sleep.
 Eventually, I tried another diet, and it completely triggered my bulimia again.
 I was spiraling.

 I remember one moment that broke me: I had just binge ate on the way home from grocery shopping, intending to purge.
-Then my sweet husband had to grab something from my car where he found all the empty food wrappers and boxes that I had binged on the way home.
+Then my sweet husband had to grab something from my car, where he found all the empty food wrappers and boxes.
 The shame I felt was unbearable.
 I was a wife, a mother—I had everything I ever prayed for.
 Why was this still happening?

 I truly believed I was bound to this disorder for life.